Skip to content

 To make better CAR T cells, we also need to understand exactly how they function.
 By studying the interactions CAR T cells have with tumor cells and the pathways they use to become activated and kill tumor cells (versus the pathways used by regular T cells), we can better engineer CAR T cells for optimal efficacy.
 One way we have done this is to understand the role that varying intracellular signaling domains play in CAR T cell activation, persistence, and phenotype.
 Most CAR T cells contain either a 4-1BB or CD28 costimulatory domain and the CD3zeta activation domain as their intracellular signaling components.
 By closely comparing CAR T with 4-1BB vs CD28 costimulatory domains, we found these domains uniquely shape the transcriptional program of the T cells, which relates to their function in patients.
 The knowledge gained from this analysis will help us better design CAR T cells that will work optimally in patients.

 Since the Maus lab formed in 2015, we have translated several of our novel CAR products to the clinic.
-Currently, we have two open clinical trials with products we developed and two that are in the process of being initiated.
+Currently, we have three open clinical trials with products we developed and one that is completed.

 Axi-cel, axicabtagene ciloleucel; R/R, relapsed refractory